richmahn/en_tn/act/14/intro.md

 ##### Zeus and Hermes #####

 The Gentiles in the Roman Empire worshiped many different false gods who do not really exist.
-Paul and Barnabas told them to believe in the "living God," Yahweh.
+Paul and Barnabas told them to believe in the "living God."
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])

 #### Other possible translation difficulties in this chapter ####